denkuppens/InteractivePrintingSimulator/readme.md

 ## Thanks to

 - ImageXpert who maintains [The Ultimate Industrial Inkjet Printhead Comparison Chart](https://imagexpert.com/the-ultimate-industrial-inkjet-printhead-comparison-chart/) which I used for the simulator printhead database.
-Thanks Kay Bell for sharing this with us 👍
+Thanks Kyle Pucci for sharing this with us 👍
 - [The Coding Train youtube channel](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for the P5.js tutorials

 ## License